paradoxical-io/rabbitmq/README.md

 Reconnecting and retries are handled automatically by the `lyra` library, and is bundled automatically.
 Several options are exposed as part of the `ChannelOptions` class which is used to instantiate a channel provider:

+## Custom serializer

+Listeners can define their serializer via the `ListenerOptions` listener argument, and publishers can provide their serializer during instantiation.
+This lets you create custom serialization semantics.
+By default, messages are serialized as JSON.